Interview Follow-Up: Thank You Email & Next Steps

 When should I send a thank you email?

-Thank them, reiterate interest, mention one specific point, optionally ask about next steps.
-Keep it brief.
+Include gratitude, reiterate your interest, mention a specific point from the interview, and optionally ask about the next steps.

-Should I send to everyone I interviewed with?
+Should I send a thank you email to everyone I interviewed with?

-Yes, if you have their details.
-Personalise each one.
+Yes, if you have their contact details.
+Personalize each email to make a stronger impression.

 Conclusion